sreejithr/Baggage-Foo/README.md

 2. Type `python -m runner <number_of_baggage_bins>`

 Eg: A set of bins (BA) is considered a baggage bin.
 So, `****BABA` (where * is empty space) has `number_of_baggage_bins` as `2`.

+TODO
+---
+1. Raise custom exceptions.
+2. Further optimization by de-duplicating the open-set (will reduce A* traversal)